1999 Tajik presidential election

 Presidential elections were held in Tajikistan on 6 November 1999.
 They were won by the incumbent, Emomali Rahmonov, who received 98% of the vote.
-The opposition, who had demanded the elections be postponed, and planned to boycott them (but reversed their decision a few hours before voting began), described the result as illegal.
-Foreign observers were also critical of the elections, particularly regarding the issues of candidate registration, media access and voting irregularities, including multiple voting.
+The opposition, who had demanded the elections be postponed, amid claims that the government obstructed candidates from registering as candidates, described the result as illegal.

+International observers were also critical of the elections, particularly regarding the issues of candidate registration, media access and voting irregularities, including multiple voting.
+The incumbent government had tight control over media, preventing independent and opposition perspectives.

 Turnout was reported to be 99% of the 2,866,578 registered voters.